vgentela/Statistical-Network-Analysis/README.md

 The Network itself:
 You can find the network file in the gml format: [Network](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/n17.gml)

+To be fixed:
+- There are a couple of fucntions that need fixing, such as the worker and rec function that recursively extract data from feeds found in the current feed until you reach a termination condition.
 License:
 All the contents in this repository are licensed using [CC0 1.0 Universal LICENSE](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/LICENSE)